 - Sales is responsible for contacting current and potential customers to inform them about new and existing products and services.
 The sales team converts leads into paying customers and makes recommendations that suit their needs.

 What Are the Different Types of Contact Center Services?

 There are 3 types of Contact center services: inbound, outbound, and mixed.

-1. Inbound pertains to the call inflow from customers whose contact center agents must receive an answer.
-These specialists offer customers support or service.
+1. Inbound refers to the call inflow from customers whose contact center agents must receive an answer.
+These specialists offer customers support or services.

 Inbound calling functions:

 2. Outbound refers to the call outflow that agents conduct.
 They reach out to customers and users to make sales calls, send surveys, or perform lead generation activities.